FREQUENTLY ASKED QUESTIONS

 The alignment of the muscles of the jaws and teeth can have a direct impact on a player’s performance and strength.

-The development of the jaws and all the functions attached to it, nasal breathing, chewing, suction, swallowing and phonation, will either puts various parts of the body either in a state of physiologic health or dysfunction.
+The development of the jaws and all the functions attached to it, such as nasal breathing, chewing, suction, swallowing, and phonation, will either put various parts of the body in a state of physiologic health or dysfunction.

 Breathing is a key ingredient to human function and global health.
 It’s a human reflex we’re born with, and it is directly attached to our nervous system.

-When you switch to nose breathing, you improves the amount of oxygen delivered to your cells, inflate the entire lungs, including the lower lobes, which are connected to the parasympathetic branch of the nervous system, the branch that calms the body, slows the heart rate, relaxes and soothes.
+When you switch to nose breathing, you improve the amount of oxygen delivered to your cells, inflate the entire lungs, including the lower lobes, which are connected to the parasympathetic branch of the nervous system, the branch that calms the body, slows the heart rate, relaxes and soothes.

 What makes Posturepro Method different than other training systems?

-While the majority of classic therapy modalities concentrate on the musculoskeletal system the Posturepro Method focuses on the way the brain communicates to the musculoskeletal system.
-This will allow you to treat the body as a whole allowing you to change faulty motor patterns and provide immediate results and permanent changes with your clients.
+While the majority of classic therapy modalities concentrate on the musculoskeletal system, the Posturepro Method focuses on how the brain communicates with the musculoskeletal system.
+This approach allows you to treat the body as a whole, enabling you to correct faulty motor patterns and provide immediate results, leading to permanent changes for your clients.

 Can I practice Posturepro Method after completing Level 1?

 Yes.
 Through a very simple technique and innovative technology you will have the tools at hand to deliver immediate results and change your client’s performance by Monday morning.

-Why does Posturepro Method focus primarily on the Central Nervous System?
+Why does the Posturepro Method focus primarily on the Central Nervous System?